A simple vintage cake recipe for orange butter cake (aka "Queen cake) made with flour, butter, coconut oil, cream, and orange zest.

 In honor of the royal affair this weekend, I made a vintage recipe for orange butter cake aka "Queen Cake".
 This recipe is from my great grandmother's cookbook "Table, Home and Health" published in 1892.
 I believe this cake would be fitting for an afternoon tea, or an anytime tasty dessert.

 After tasting a slice of this simple delicate cake, it definitely deserves a spot on the royal table.
 It is delicious, with a light and airy texture.
 The flavors blend beautifully.
 I love the nutmeg with the orange.
 I added some additions, like orange zest and an easy glaze recipe for the top.

 The original recipe called for three sticks of butter.
 HOLY BUTTER!!
-So… I made a substitution that didn’t compromise taste, moistness or texture.
-I also added an orange glaze to the top of the cake and sprinkled with powdered sugar.
+So...
+I made a substitution that didn't compromise taste, moistness, or texture.
+I also added an orange glaze to the top of the cake and sprinkled it with powdered sugar.
 I will list the original recipe and then my modified updated version.

 Original Queen Cake Recipe

 from Table, Home and Health cookbook 1892

 - 1 lb (16oz) flour ( I used 1 cup spelt flour and 1 cup whole wheat pastry flour)

 - 1 stick organic unsalted butter, room temperature